Cristian0711/Cristian0711/README.md

 🛠️ **Specialized in:** Low-level programming, memory manipulation, reverse engineering, and building secure applications with an emphasis on performance.

-🤝 **I'm looking to collaborate on:** Projects involving reverse engineering, software security, or game modification.
-I enjoy working on challenging technical problems that require deep system knowledge.
+🤝 **I'm looking to collaborate on:** Any software development applications, but I particularly enjoy working on projects related to reverse engineering and software security.
+I thrive on tackling challenging technical problems that require deep system knowledge and am open to any software development opportunities.

-🌱 **I'm currently learning:** Enhancing my skills in web application security, kernel development, and expanding my knowledge of encryption protocols for secure communications.
+🌱 **I'm currently learning:** Enhancing my skills in web application security, kernel development, networking, application designs, and expanding my knowledge of encryption protocols for secure communications.

 💬 **Ask me about:**
 - Reverse engineering and binary analysis